February 12th. Two days before Valentine's Day.

 The Gift That Says Something

-That's what we wanted to create — a gift that's impossible to give to anyone else.
-Because it's literally about your memory, your photo, your relationship.
+The best Valentine's gifts aren't expensive.
+They're impossible to give to anyone else — because they're literally about your memory, your photo, your relationship.

 It's the Valentine's equivalent of a weekly check-in: a small ritual that says "I'm paying attention to us."